Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/two_features.png)

 But, what if both Gallery and Blog use the same Vocabulary?
 If we pack the Vocabulary with the Gallery Feature, and also with the Blog Feature, we will get a conflict when we try to enable them both.
-So, it looks like the right strategy in this case is to pack the Vocabulary itself into a separate Feature and define the Vocabulary Feature as a dependency in the Gallery Feature and in the Blog Feature.
+So, it looks like that the right strategy in this case is to pack the Vocabulary itself into a separate Feature and define the Vocabulary Feature as a dependency in the Gallery Feature and in the Blog Feature.

 ![](images/features/three_features.png)

 What about the Menu?
-In D8 menu it content, so it is best to migrate it.
-But in D7 we could bundle it in a separate Feature as-well.
+In D8, the menu it content, so it is best to migrate it.
+But in D7 we could bundle it in a separate Feature as well.

 ## Summary